MonopolyCity.com Logo

 In October 2009, the NJ Board of Public Utilities selected Garden State Wind Offshore Energy, a joint venture between the Public Services Enterprise Group and Deepwater Winds of Hoboken, NJ to build 96 wind turbines off the Coast of Atlantic City and Avalon.

-The $1 Billion dollar project will generate about 350 megawatts of power, enough to supply the electrical needs of tens of thousands of homes and to meet about
+The $1 Billion dollar project will generate about 350 megawatts of power, enough to supply the electrical needs of tens of thousands of homes and to meet about5% of NJ's needs.

 wind turbines